 Is a travel stroller necessary for every trip?

-A travel stroller isn’t essential for every trip, but it can be very useful depending on your destination and travel style.
+These strollers aren’t essential for every trip, but they can be very useful depending on your destination and travel style.
 For city explorations, theme parks, or multiple-destination trips, a lightweight travel stroller can make your journey much more convenient.
 However, for beach vacations or short family visits, you may be able to skip it.

 What are the main advantages of a travel stroller?